 Norway is a global leader in ecotourism, with the tourism industry priding itself on sustainable practices.
 While in Norway, you can hike, kayak, go rafting, and watch the Northern Lights dance across the sky.
 There are plenty of nature reserves where you can see beautiful wild animals in their natural environment while supporting a great cause.

 During the daylight hours, you can explore the incredible Garden of the Gods or the majestic Rocky Mountains.
 There are many tourist-oriented activities and excursions in the area that hope to be around for decades.
 As such, they prioritize minimizing their footprint and offering sustainable adventures to visitors of this great state.
+And if you’re thinking about camping here, be sure to click here to check out some of the best tents available.

 Costa Rica is one of the most progressive central American countries.
 They have an advanced healthcare and education system and a safe tourist environment that prioritizes sustainability.
 Costa Rica has effectively turned many of its conservation efforts into an engaging activity for visitors to partake in.